-To show the ideal asterism, cutters try to place the reflective inclusions parallel to the base of the cabochon.
-Ideally, the star should be sharp and distinct with straight, even rays intersecting at the top middle portion of the stone.
+To show ideal asterism, cutters try to place the reflective inclusions parallel to the base of the cabochon.
+Ideally, the star should be sharp and distinct with straight, even rays intersecting at the top middle part of the stone.

 How to Evaluate Star Corundum Value

 When looking at star corundum, you first will have to examine the stone under the spotlight.
 Because diffused fluorescent lights won’t show the star.

 Then while pointing the light source, rock the gem back and forth to see how the star moves across the gem’s surface.
 To determine if the gem is symmetrically cut, try spinning it on a flat surface.
 (Without dropping it of course!)

 - Is the star distinct, well centered and uniform?

 - Are any of the star’s rays incomplete?